Preposition – “Since”

 She worked tirelessly on the project and has since received recognition for her efforts.

-Since here emphasizes the time that has passed following her hard work on the project and her subsequent recognition.
+Since here it emphasises the time that has passed following her hard work on the project and her subsequent recognition.

 In these examples, since as an adverb provides additional information about time, causality, or continuity in the sentence.